@ Montefiore Institute (Dept. EE & CS), University of Liège, Belgium

 Self-training algorithms for exploiting sparse annotations (Mormont et al., ECCV AIMIA 2022) and algorithms for the quantification and delineation of tissue areas in whole tissue slides (Marée et al. ISBI 2014).

-Since 2021, we are involved in the BigPicture EU IMI project (2021-2027) to establish the biggest database of pathology images to accelerate the development of artificial intelligence in medicine.
-We extend Cytomine used as the main software platform to visualize and annotate BigPicture WSI repository.
+Since 2021, we are involved in the BigPicture EU IMI project (2021-2027) to establish a large database of millions of pathology images to accelerate the development of artificial intelligence in medicine.
+We extend Cytomine web software to be used as the main user interface to visualize and annotate images from the BigPicture repository.

 We kindly ask you to cite this paper when you use Cytomine.